 ARE YOU WORLD CUP READY?

-Two questions posed to our advice team are:
+Two anticipated questions are:

 The starting point is to make it clear what your policy will be with regard to this event.
 However you communicate this (memo, letter, e-mail, intranet, notice board) make sure that all employees know your expectations.

 Don’t get caught ‘off-side’ by unplanned absences

 You may have holiday rules allowing only a certain number of employees to be off at one time probably on a first come first served basis.
 If you know that a number of employees are going to want the time off forewarn them that requests must be made in advance and will be dealt with on this basis.